Ekin-Sen/Responsive_card/README.md

-# Responsive_card
+# Responsive Card Design
-responsive card and text in CSS
+* responsive card and text in CSS